markjprice/cs10dotnet6/errata.md

 ## Page 28 - Adding a second project using Visual Studio Code

+> Thanks to [johncflorida](https://github.com/johncflorida) for raising this [issue on 9 December 2021](https://github.com/markjprice/cs10dotnet6/issues/11).
+Also thanks to [Paul-Schroeder](https://github.com/Paul-Schroeder) and [ken-from-the-uk](https://github.com/ken-from-the-uk) who raised the same issue and made suggestions.

 In Step 6, I say to select **OmniSharp: Select Project**.
 Unfortuately if you have installed version 1.23.17 of the C# extension (released on December 3, 2021) then it gives an error, as shown in the following screenshot and described in these issues:

 ![OmniSharp: Select Project error dialog with version 1.23.17](https://user-images.githubusercontent.com/14040265/145404220-e4d80970-f879-4724-9c48-89be44e65874.png)